SOliv1/rewilding-belgravia-london/README.md

 templates by A. Greaves**
 reptl-li platform-html and css styles mini project

-Python3 -m http.server
+Python3 -m http.server (on local server)

-**python -m http.server --bind 127.0.0.1 8000
+then use this
-then use:
+if the above command does not work python -m http.server --bind 127.0.0.1 8000

-python -m http.server on vscode local server
+**

 Frontend - using html, css and responsive media queries